-From a technical point of view the project is extremely complex, since the city is at sea level.
+From a technical point of view the project was extremely complex, since the city is at sea level.
 Tunnel excavation is by TBM.
 A cut and cover service tunnel is also foreseen for the connection to the operation and maintenance centre.

 The project involves the construction of 17 stations and 5 shafts, including civil and electro-mechanical works, together with a double tunnel, excavated using 4 TBMs (EPB) with a diametre of 5.80m.
 The excavation is mainly through calcareous rock with varying degrees of fracturing and, in some sections, loose soil predominately glacial in origin, of varying granulometry, and large boulders.
 The tunnel lining is built using prefabricated concrete blocks.
 The project includes 4 ventilation,extraction and TBM-assembly shafts, and 1 ramp connecting the maintenance and control centre, built using the cut and cover method.
 The stations and shafts are constructed bottom up, apart from Marmorkirken Station and the new Havnenholmen shaft .